-Upon arrival the OR staff will check you in, review your health records, medications and allergies.
-They will review if you have been n.p.o. after midnight and ask you several times to confirm the surgical site (right or left, arm or leg).
-You will change into OR clothing and they will take your vital signs.
+You will then change into OR clothing and they will take your vital signs.
 An Intravenous line (IV) will be started and you may be given some preoperative medicines.
-In most cases you will receive preoperative antibiotics.
-You will be asked to sign the consent for your surgery.
+In most cases, you will receive preoperative antibiotics.
+You will also be asked to sign the consent for your surgery.

 The anesthesiologist and certified registered nurse anesthetist will speak to you and review the anesthesia options for your surgery.
 They will discuss the risks and benefits of each method with you.
 You will then be asked to sign your consent for anesthesia.
 After the choice is made, you may be given a block in order to numb the surgical area.

 Dr. Bowman or Lindsey will sign your consent form, autograph the surgical site and review any last minute questions.
-After all of the preparations you will then be taken to the operating room.
+After all preparations are completed, you will then be taken to the operating room.
 You may not remember this because of the effects of the anesthesia medicine.

-In most cases the key advice to remaining comfortable after surgery is elevation, elevation and elevation!
+In most cases, the key to remaining comfortable after surgery is elevation, elevation, and elevation!
 Keep your hand elevated with your fingers towards the ceiling or keep your leg elevated with the foot higher than the knee.
 This will reduce swelling and really help diminish discomfort.
 Take your pain medication as needed and as prescribed.
 Take your postoperative antibiotics in order to reduce the possibility of infection.

-We will discuss prior to surgery and afterwards when you can resume certain medications such as anti-inflammatories or blood thinners after surgery.
+Note that we will discuss prior to surgery (and afterwards) when you can resume taking certain medications (such as anti-inflammatories or blood thinners) after surgery.
 Restrictions of hand or foot usage will also be discussed both prior and after surgery.
 The need for immediate postop occupational therapy or physical therapy may be decided at surgery.
 You will be instructed afterward.

-Call the office at 724-933-3300 if you are having a problem.
+You should call the office at 724-933-3300 if you are having a problem post-op.
 This includes things such as severe pain, excessive or unusual bleeding, fever or chills, or severe discoloration of your hand or foot.